raspy135/Qun-mk2/README.md

 Button | Function
 ------------ | -------------
-1 | BPM / SWING.
-Long pressing the button for Swing.
+1 | SWING.
+Long pressing the button for Sequencer MIDI channel out.
 2 | Key (for scale).
 3 | Scale.
 Playing note will be quantized by this scale.
 4 | Sequencer loop count.
 Default is 8.